toofanian/spotifiologist/README.md

 ## Functions
 ### Core Functions
 1) Track all of the user's listening, store data in permanent database.
 2) Store copies of the user's saved songs, albums, and artists lists.
-(TODO)
+(WIP)
 3) Store copies of the user's playlists.
 (TODO)

 ### Extended Functions